 However, there is an existing solution that works without introducing third-party tools.
 Since version 7.1, there is a

---constraints flag to the
+--constraint flag to the

 pip install command which can be used to solve this problem.

-A constraints file is an additional requirements file which won't be used to determine which packages to install, but will be used to lock down versions for any packages that do get installed.
-This means that you can put your base requirements (that is, you don't need to include dependencies of dependencies) in your requirements file, then store version locks for all environments in a separate constraints file.
+A constraint file is an additional requirements file which won't be used to determine which packages to install, but will be used to lock down versions for any packages that do get installed.
+This means that you can put your base requirements (that is, you don't need to include dependencies of dependencies) in your requirements file, then store version locks for all environments in a separate constraint file.

 First of all, we want to make sure we never forget to add

---constraints constraints.txt by adding it to the top of our
+--constraint constraint.txt by adding it to the top of our

 requirements/base.txt file (and any other requirements file that does not include